 Athlete’s foot and ringworm infections are common fungal infections that can be transmitted through contact with an infected surface and going barefoot in community paths, washing areas or the beach can expose you to this fungus.
 The symptoms for athlete’s foot include redness, blisters, an itching or burning sensation, as well as peeling and cracking of the skin.
 The areas of the foot that are most commonly affected include between the toes, but it can also include the sole or sides of the foot.
 Ringworm presents as a red circular sore that may be surrounded by scaly skin.
 There is a typically a patch of clearer skin in the middle of the sore.

 The beach is an ideal location for fungal infections to spread due to a lack of diligence when washing and drying the feet and a preference for going barefoot in public areas.
 While home remedies such as applying apple cider vinegar or garlic to affected areas may be considered, these can often be of little use, and may even go so far as to damage your skin.
 Garlic in particular can result in burns, and you should avoid such home remedies whenever possible.

 Parasitic Infections, sea urchin spikes or jelly fish stings are on the rise with more people becoming diving or snorkelling enthusiasts.
 If a person’s skin comes into contact with sharp coral, the parasites that live on the coral can easily find their way under the skin, burrowing themselves into a new home.
 These infections can be painful but often not life threatening.

-If you are experiencing discomfort or notice any signs of an infection, see a professional to ensure an accurate diagnosis and prescription for treatment.
+If you are experiencing discomfort or notice any signs of an infection, do seek a healthcare professional immediately.

 Here are a few steps to help us stay safe at the beach: